 Not sure what to bring home?
 Here are the most popular bed linen types our survey respondents had recently bought:

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used new bed linen (including bed sheets, doona covers and pillow cases) in the last two years ─ in this case, 1,403 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and used new bed linen (including bed sheets, doona covers and pillow cases) in the last two years ─ in this case, 1,172 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.